SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 * Vert.x is fun - Enjoy being a developer again.
 Unlike restrictive traditional application containers, Vert.x gives you incredible power and agility to create compelling, scalable, 21st-century applications the way you want to, with a minimum of fuss, in the language you want.
 * Vert.x is lightweight - Vert.x core is around 650kB in size.
 * Vert.x is fast.
 Here are some independent [numbers](https://www.techempower.com/benchmarks/#section=data-r8&hw=i7&test=plaintext).
-* Vert.x is **not an application server**.
+* Vert.x is not an application server.
 There's no monolithic Vert.x instance into which you deploy applications.
 You just run your apps wherever you want to.
 * Vert.x is modular - when you need more bits just add the bits you need and nothing more.
 * Vert.x is simple but not simplistic.
 Vert.x allows you to create powerful apps, simply.
 * Vert.x is an ideal choice for creating light-weight, high-performance, microservices.